tom-mi/iBrew/README.md

 ### Console
 Start the console with the command `iBrew console`.
-The following commands are available within the console, you can also use them on the command line as arguments:
+The following commands are available within the console, you can also use them on the command line as arguments, note that [] are manditory arguments and () are optional arguments.

 ```